flexxui/flexx/docs/start.rst

 This can be a browser, or a XUL application that looks like a desktop app, or e.g. nodejs.

-The *properties* module provides functionality to easily add properties to a class (similar to traits/traitlets).
+The *react* module provides functionality for reactive programming;
+handling events via signals to let information flow through your application.

 The *pyscript* module provides a system for translating Python code to JavaScript.

-In the *ui* module the app mainloop is defined, running the server to which the web runtime connects (via a websocket).
-Further, it combines the properties and pyscript functionalities into the ``Mirrored`` class;
+In the *app* module the app mainloop is defined, running the server to which the web runtime connects (via a websocket).
+Further, it combines the *react* and *pyscript* functionalities into the ``Pair`` class;
-a class for which its instances have a mirrored representation in JavaScript.
-Properties are synced both ways, and it allows subclasses to define methods for the JS version of the object in Python code (or PyScript, to be precise).
+a class for which its instances have a corresponding representation in JavaScript.
+Signals are synced both ways, and it allows subclasses to define methods for the JS version of the object in Python code (or PyScript, to be precise).
 This is the base class for all widgets, but could in principle also be useful in other situations where a tight connection between Python and JS is required.

+In the *ui* module all widgets are implemented.

 In this documentation, we include a separate reference for each subpackage.
-We recommend starting with the *ui* module, and not to worry about the other modules until its needed.
+We recommend starting with the *ui* module, and not to worry about the other modules until they're needed.